jakeswalker/jakeswalker.github.io/projects/listyle.md

 	</video>
 </div>

 An iOS to-do list application designed to make organizing tasks fun and easy by using shapes and colors.

-I learned Objective-C and extensively used Xcode throughout development.
+I extensively used Objective-C, Core Data, and Xcode throughout the development.